KaushikiAgrawal/Travel-and-Tourism/README.md

-This is a mini project for travel and tourism website developed while getting trained as a Full Stack Developer in .Net Framework at Cognizant
+This is a mini project for travel and tourism website developed while getting trained as a Full Stack Developer in .Net Framework.

 to do list